tstatler/doctools/guides/acs/sdks/ios/README.md

 The ACS API server returns HTTP response code `401` in a number of different error situations.
-However, ASIHttpRequest interprets all `401` responses as "Authentication Needed."
+However, ASIHttpRequest interprets all `401` responses as Authentication Needed.
 This can be confusing if you want to show users the exact error that has occurred.
 For instance: Invalid user email/password, invalid oauth token.
 We commented out the above line to let the server error message to pass through.